Scanch

 Scanch (すかんち, Sukanchi) is a Japanese rock band originally active from 1982 to 1996.
 The members of Scanch met and formed the band in 1982 - while they were still in high school.
 The band started with Rolly, shima-chang, Obata Pump and Doctor Tanaka as members.

 By the year 1990, they had their debut carried out from CBS/Sony.
 Dr. Tanaka left the band in 1993 and as a new keyboardist for the band they got Ogawa Bunmei.
 The remaining members continued the band until 1996.

-The band was greatly inspired by Led Zeppelin, Queen, Sweet and other 1970s style music.
-After the band broke up, the lead singer, Rolly, has been very successful in his solo career. shima-chang took part in a band called Funny Honey Pie.
-Bunmei has also formed a band of his own called Suzy Cream Cheese.

-Scanch has also lent their songs "Bomber Love" and "Koi no T.K.O." to the anime K.O.
+Scanch has also lent their songs "Bomber Love" and "Namida no Sentakukamoku" to the anime K.O.
 Beast.